“Count to one hundred.”

 Originally from Venezuela, Mariana came to the United States on a scholarship to Columbia University’s Graduate School of Journalism.
 Her reporting has been honored with a Peabody Award, a Gracie Award, and three national Emmy nominations.
 She is a frequent on-air analyst across major networks, a Henry Crown Fellow at the Aspen Institute, and serves on the board of the future Smithsonian American Latino Museum in Washington, D.C.

-I grew up in Caracas, Venezuela — a country full of color, rhythm, and contrasts.
+I grew up in Venezuela — a country full of color, rhythm, and contrasts.

-At 7 years old, I went to summer camp in Brainerd, Minnesota with my little sister.
+From Caracas, I went to summer camp in Brainerd, Minnesota with my little sister.
+We weren’t from there.
 We didn’t speak English.
-We didn’t look like the other kids.
-And that’s when I realized something quietly life-shifting: I felt different.
-I wanted so desperately to belong.
+And that’s when I realized I felt different, and I wanted so desperately to belong.
 We all do.
-That summer — somewhere between bunk beds and brave smiles — my lifelong obsession with authenticity, trust, and storytelling began.
+That summer —between bunk beds and brave smiles — my lifelong obsession with authenticity, trust, and storytelling began.

 2007